pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 ## Inspection

 Caveat: It is possible that multiple image files in the dataset come from a single whole slide image or from a single patient or subject.
 This was not mentioned in the instructions nor was it clear from inspecting the dataset.
 Hence, I treated each image file individually.
-However, this most probably led to data leakage.
+However, this most probably led to data leakage and good results.
 If you can let me know how exactly multiple images can be identified to belong to the same subject, then I would need to split the dataset on the subject-level and retrain the models.

 ### Dataset: PNG colored RGBA images